bmeurant/technical-docs/software-architecture/databases/nosql.md

 Most NoSQL databases are designed to be used by developers via simple, API-driven calls.
 The data formats they use, such as JSON in document databases, map directly to the objects and data structures used in modern programming languages.
 This eliminates the "object-relational impedance mismatch"—the complex mapping layer (ORM) often required to translate between the object-oriented world of an application and the relational world of a SQL database.

+### 5. Replication
+Replication is a cornerstone of NoSQL database architecture, enabling both high availability and read scalability.
+Most NoSQL databases have built-in support for automatic replication, where data written to one node (the primary or master) is copied to other nodes (replicas or secondaries).

+This is fundamental to their design for two reasons:
+-   **Availability**: If a node fails, a replica can be automatically promoted to take its place, ensuring the system remains operational.
+-   **Read Scalability**: Read requests can be distributed across multiple replicas, increasing the system's overall read throughput.

+The specific replication models and consistency guarantees vary widely between different NoSQL databases.
+For a detailed explanation of the common models (Master-Slave, Multi-Master), see the main page on [[availability-patterns#Replication-Patterns|Replication Patterns]].

 ---

 ## Common NoSQL Database Models